 Dentists are required to practice in compliance with the U.S. Centers for Disease Control (CDC) Guidelines for Infection Control in the Dental Healthcare Setting per the BORID’s regulations at 234 CMR.
 Additionally, if a dentist is treating a patient diagnosed with COVID-19 or suspected of having been exposed to the virus, then the treating dentist and any auxiliary staff involved in that treatment should follow the CDC’s Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease (COVID-19) in Healthcare Settings and utilize N95 respirators and surgical face masks/gowns per the recommendations of the U.S. Food and Drug Administration, the CDC, the National Institute for Occupational Safety and Health, and the Occupational Safety and Health Administration.

 Continue to visit the following websites for additional preventive measures and COVID-19 resources:

 - U.S. Centers for Disease Control and Prevention

 - American Dental Association (ADA)

 Financial Resources for Small Businesses

-Deadline to Apply for HHS Provider Relief Fund Is July 24, 2020
+Deadline to Apply for HHS Provider Relief Fund Extended to August 28, 2020

 Note that both Medicaid and non-Medicaid dental providers can apply for funding through the Enhanced Provider Relief Fund Payment Portal.